The Sleeping Prince (fairy tale): Turkey

 According to Dov Noy, the Turkish Folktale Catalogue (Typen türkischer Volksmärchen, or TTV) by Wolfram Eberhard and Pertev Naili Boratav registered 38 variants in the country.
 In their joint work, the Turkish tales were grouped under type TTV 185, Der Geduldstein II.

 In a Turkish variant collected by folklorist Ignác Kúnos with the title Stone-Patience and Knife-Patience, a poor woman's daughter stays at home when a bird chirps that "death" is her kismet ('fate', 'destiny').
 The situation repeats itself, to the mother's concern.
 She decides to let her daughter walk a bit with the neighbour's daughters to put her mind at ease.
-When walking with the girls, a huge wall rises out of the ground to isolate the poor woman's daughter from the other, who return to the village to inform the old woman of the occurrence.
+When walking with the girls, a huge wall rises out of the ground to isolate the poor woman's daughter from the others, who return to the village to inform the old woman of the occurrence.
 Back to the girl: she finds a door on the wall, opens it and is transported to a grand palace.
 The girl opens all doors, filled with treasures and gems, and behind the fortieth door, lies a Bey on a bed holding a note that says a damsel must stay by his side for 40 days to find her kismet.
 So she decides to follow the note.
 Time passes, the girl meets a black woman outside of the palace and brings her in to help her vigil.
 The Bey awakes, sees the black girl and thinks she is his saviour.
 At the end of the tale, the girl asks the Bey to bring her a stone-of-patience of a yellow colour and a knife-of-patience with brown handle.
 She gets both items: she tells her woes to the stone, but chooses the knife.
 The Bey appears in the nick of time to stop her attempt.